epitaph-04/opentelemetry-collector-contrib/internal/coreinternal/golden/README.md

 # golden

-The package golden provides utilities for reading and writing files with metrics, traces and logs in YAML format.
+The package golden provides utilities for reading and writing files with metrics, traces and logs in JSON format.
 The package is expected to be used with pkg/pdatatest module.

 ## Generating an expected result file